imkir0513/technical_wordings_in_promotions/README.md

 ## Limitations and Uncertainties

 The main limitation identified is the potential for selection bias in this study.
 The sample is exclusively drawn from UberEATS subscribers, restricting the generalization of our conclusions to a broader population.
 For instance, if there's a proven difference between UberEATS subscribers and the general population of food delivery service customers, our findings may not apply universally.
-Additionally, if UberEATS subscribers generally have a higher income than Chowbus subscribers, the conclusions from this study may not be applicable to Chowbus subscribers.<br><br>
+Additionally, if UberEATS subscribers generally have a higher income than Chowbus subscribers, the conclusions from this study may not be applicable to Chowbus subscribers.

 For more details please go to [PowerPoint]([https://drive.google.com/file/d/1xJzeeVglnfx6QTnRNuxlLBsmHjl3TbMt/view?usp=sharing](https://drive.google.com/file/d/14yaDmSQAuAhhE40wJeSADLfIDFuXGyPp/view)https://drive.google.com/file/d/14yaDmSQAuAhhE40wJeSADLfIDFuXGyPp/view)